Code-Institute-Submissions/Marshal-Travel-Agency/README.md

 ![image-compressor](https://seagather.github.io/Marshal-Travel-Agency/assets/images/image-compressor.png)

 # Testing
+During the development process of this project, I intend to use Rapid API, but because I couldn't secure authentication key from Skyscanner
+I adopted Amadeus self service APIs.
+It wasn't an easy integration for me, I had to rigorously follow some examples both written and youtube videos now and then checking that all the API calls returned responses as expected.
+The flight and Hotel search is returning live data and responses in real-time with the use of 3-letter IATA Codes for Cities and Airport as inputs.
+This was further simplify by creating a dropdown options with the IATA codes well defined for good user experience.

+Amadeus doesn't have endpoints for flight+Hotel jointly and car hire service, so I made use of a mock API server for flight+Hotel and Car search which returns dummy data.
+It generates data dynamically but the responses are static with no realistic result in this case, it doesn't perform any action other than delivering content(static JSON files) to the requesting user.

 ## Speed Test
 The Initial speed performance test generated a poor loading analysis which necessitated the use of Tinypng to shrink the image size to 67%.